 This means that if necessary, you can take the initiative to adjust plans to ensure that everything stays on track.
 Milestones should be placed regularly and based around certain key moments, like the completion of a large task.

-You have planned out your timeline, but now it’s a question of actually putting it together in a way that is logical, accessible, and adaptable.
+You have planned out your high-level timeline, but now it’s a question of actually putting it together in a way that is logical, accessible, and adaptable.
 Until now, this was easier said than done.
 But there are many quality project management applications available to you now.

 Hoping to create your own project timeline using Google Sheets?
-We have put together this free project timeline template to help you to get started.
+We have put together this free project timeline template to help you get started.

 You are free to adjust the tool according to your needs, switching out the key project phases to match with your own internal procedures.
 Once those have been accurately defined, it’s a matter of populating the chart with the smaller tasks.